 Let’s examine a comparable example.
 If I want to promote my business as a tarot or astrology based health practitioner, and make good money selling my advice and education to the public who believe in this.
 Then I can tag on my RN credential to give it an air of professional respectability, better market my magical consultation services and improve my profits.
 Its all good!

-In what universe does this approach protect the public rather than the profession? the finding does nothing to protect the public from exploitation, and gives carte blanche for RNs to practice magic.
+I can’t help but ask; how does this approach protect the public rather than the profession?
+The finding here does nothing to protect the public from exploitation, and seems to give carte blanche for RNs to practice magic.
 To illustrate this, I have just acquired a practising Witchdoctor (WD) certification from the Canadian Association of Witch Doctors (it was a tough program, and examination I can tell you)!
-So, with my new magical powers, apparently using my title in the following advertisement is well within my scope as an RN:
+So, with my new magical powers, apparently using my title in the following advertisement is perfectly within my scope as an RN:

 Other nursing and health professional regulators I have observed seem to do a much better job in this area.
 The College and Association of Registered Nurses of Alberta (CARNA) Standards on CAM, 2011 notes: